2013 New Haven Open at Yale

-The 2013 New Haven Open at Yale (New Haven Open at Yale presented by First Niagara for sponsorship reasons) was a women's tennis tournament played on outdoor hard courts.
+The 2013 New Haven Open at Yale was a women's tennis tournament played on outdoor hard courts.
 It was the 45th edition of the New Haven Open at Yale, and part of the Premier Series of the 2013 WTA Tour.
 It took place at the Cullman-Heyman Tennis Center in New Haven, Connecticut, United States, from August 16 through August 24.
 It was the last event on the 2013 US Open Series before the 2013 US Open.